-He remembers sitting quietly those many long hours, separated from Doyle by a draped curtain.
+He remembers sitting those many long hours quietly, separated from Doyle by a draped curtain.

 Waiting for Doyle and Yaschuk on the tarmac in Trenton alongside Nicole and Zarine were two other members of the tight 3rd Bn. crew, M.Cpl.
 Gerry Fraser and M.Cpl.
-Kevin Nanson, both of whom had been on this tour with Doyle only to be seriously injured and evacuated to Canada.
+Kevin Nanson had been on this tour with Doyle only to be seriously injured and evacuated to Canada.

-Not incidentally, many who witnessed the scene believe Doyle probably saved Nanson’s life after the improvised explosive device strike in which Nanson was so badly injured, but more on that later.
+Not incidentally, many who witnessed the scene believe Doyle probably saved Nanson’s life after the improvised explosive device strike.
+Nanson was so severely injured, but more on that later.